In world's biggest democracy, parliament doesn't work

 Hobbled by a string of corruption scandals, the government has dithered on reform in its second term, and Singh has lost much of his credibility as the reformer who turned India around from near-bankruptcy 20 years ago to an economic wonder.

-The appearance of parliamentary dysfunction only adds to a sense of policy paralysis that puts investors off India at a time of slowing growth.
+The appearance of parliamentary dysfunction only adds to a sense of policy paralysis that puts investors off the country.

 C.V.
 Madhukar, director of PRS Legislative Research, argues that the parliamentary rules of engagement need an overhaul.
 He suggests that India could take a leaf out of the rule book of its former colonial ruler, Britain, where the opposition is allotted 20 days per year when it can set the agenda.